Octopus Energy vs British Gas

 The verdict

-Octopus remains the stronger all-round recommendation for most people who want flexibility, smarter tariff options and a cleaner path into EV, heat-pump or solar-friendly energy use.
+Octopus remains the stronger all-round shortlist for many people who want flexibility, smarter tariff options and a cleaner path into EV, heat-pump or solar-friendly energy use.
 British Gas deserves a fairer hearing than some older comparison pages give it, because it now has more serious smart products and can sometimes put forward a genuinely competitive fixed offer.
-The reason to still shortlist Octopus first is that its range makes more sense once you want to do more than sit on a standard tariff and wait for the next price-cap reset.
+The reason to shortlist Octopus early is that its range makes more sense once you want to do more than sit on a standard tariff and wait for the next price-cap reset.

 If you are coming off British Gas and want to sanity-check your next move, the best next step is to compare the Octopus options that match your home rather than jumping straight to a referral page.
 Start with the tariff comparison tool, then read the Octopus Go guide or the Intelligent Go guide if an EV is part of the decision.